 Much of the difficulty here is undoubtedly due to ongoing increases in vehicular and pedestrian traffic in the area.

 If and how this arrangement was approved is beyond me.
 It appears to fall under the purview of the state Department of Transportation (Touring the Senior Center, April 7), rather than the Cold Spring Planning Board.
 However, I would like to hear if the Planning Board has any of the DOT’s documents and if there was any attempt to review them.

 I certainly hope this arrangement can be corrected before there is a serious accident, or that the situation is temporary.
 I see no easy fix.

-Frank Haggerty, Cold SpringThe Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Frank Haggerty, Cold SpringThe Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.